Dailehit/models/README.md

 # models
-Creation of models for predicting survivors on the titanic based on a dataset taken from kaggle
+creating models for learning at home and at university